 Fig 14.
 Representatives of Hougang Dou Mu Gong paying their respects to the central urn of the temple.

 Fig 15.
 Representatives of Hougang Dou Mu Gong then proceed to pay their respects to the main deities in Jing Shui Gang Dou Mu Gong (汫水港斗母宫).
 The devotees held their joss sticks at the entrance of the temple before marching inside with ritual music playing to guide their steps.

 Fig 16.
-The Hougang Dou Mu Gong representatives pay their respect to the main urn located outside of the temple by bowing three times, after which they then make their way into the temple’s hall and pay their respects to the deities there.
+The Hougang Dou Mu Gong representatives pay their respect to the main urn located outside of the temple (to the Jade Emperor) by bowing three times, after which they then make their way into the temple’s hall and pay their respects to the deities there.

 After Hougang Dou Mu Gong finished its yew keng at Jing Shui Gang Dou Mu Gong (汫水港斗母宫), the crew then hopped back into their chartered buses as they made their way to another temple, Leng San Giam (龙山岩斗母宫).
 Our team managed to gain permission to travel in one of their chartered buses so as to accompany them during the yew keng.

-- Hougang Dou Mu Gong approximately arrived at Leng San Giam, 龙山岩斗母宫, (located at Ang Mo Kio Ave 1 Blk 223) at around 6.30pm.
+2. Hougang Dou Mu Gong arriving at Leng San Giam, 龙山岩斗母宫, (located at Ang Mo Kio Ave 1 Blk 223) at around 6.30pm.

 Fig 17.
 Representatives of Hougang Dou Mu Gong arrived at, Leng San Giam (龙山岩斗母宫) and paid their respects to deities located outside of the temple.